FACTS ABOUT OMUKAMA KABALEGA (What you didn’t know about Kabalega)

 Official wives: Princess Maliza Mukakyabara Bagaaya Akiiki (Partner No. 1), Nzaahe Bagaya (Partner No. 2), Partner No. 3 (untraced)

-Bagwigairebata – name of his favourite Remington rifle
+Bagwigairebata – the name of his favourite Remington rifle

 Figures